swiftype/swiftype-java/README.md

 ## Getting started 🐣

-1. Create an account at [Swiftype](https://swiftype.com/) and get your API key from your [Account Settings](https://swiftype.com/user/edit).
+1. Create a [Site Search](https://app.swiftype.com/signup) account and get your API key from your [Account Settings](https://swiftype.com/user/edit).

 2. Configure your client: